TURTED/TURTED_node/README.md

 ##Usage
 Logging:
-You can use  '''npm config set turted:loglevel "debug"''' to change the loglevel to debug.
-TURTED currently depends on winston
+~~You can use  '''npm config set turted:loglevel "debug"''' to change the loglevel to debug.~~

 Listening to dispatched events on the server:
 The dispatcher emits all events it emits to the clients as a node event, so